-Smart thermostats may not be the sexiest gadget in the world, we’ll admit.
+Even the best smart thermostat won't be the sexiest gadget in your home.
 But this technology is becoming a key puzzle piece in the smart home of the future, which means finding the best thermostat can give you much more control over the temperature and air quality in your home than you ever thought possible.
 Boring, yes: but dependable, too.

 UPDATE: We've included the Ecobee's older model in our list below, but a newer one is on its way soon.
 Called just the SmartThermostat, the latest device from Ecobee has Alexa built-in, like its predecessors, but also boasts Spotify Connect compatibility, as well as a glass screen and redesigned motion sensor, which changes the temperature if someone has entered – or left – a room.